 Alexa a witness to murder?
 Prosecutors seek Amazon Echo data

-A prosecutor investigating the death of a man whose body was found in a hot tub wants to expand the probe ...
-LITTLE ROCK, Ark. - Authorities investigating the death of an Arkansas man whose body was found in a hot tub want to expand the probe to include a new kind of evidence: any comments overheard by the suspect's Amazon Echo smart speaker.
+Authorities investigating the death of an Arkansas man whose body was found in a hot tub want to expand the probe to include a new kind of evidence: any comments overheard by the suspect's Amazon Echo smart speaker.
+Amazon said it objects to "overbroad" requests as a matter of practice, but prosecutors insist their idea is rooted in a legal precedent that's "as old as Methuselah."

 Add your comments below